Wonders of the Forest - A Slow Photography Workshop in Olympic National Park

 We will be camping for the duration of this workshop.
 Our campsites will be under moss draped trees and right next to a rushing glacial river which will provide a beautiful soundtrack during our time at camp.
-While you are welcome to pick a site of your choosing for privacy, we welcome you share our spots and join us around the campfire at night and for coffee in the morning.
+While you are encouraged to pick a site of your choosing for privacy, I welcome the group to gather at my site and join around the campfire each night for creative discussion and for coffee in the morning.

-During this time of the year there are no fees for camping at our location and the campground is considered ‘primitive’, which means there is no running water, electricity, or cellular signal.
+The fee for a campsite is $15/night (debit/credit accepted) and the campground is considered ‘primitive’, which means there is no running water, electricity, or cellular signal.
+Cell service is available with a 15-20 minute drive.
 The spaces consist only of a fire ring, picnic table, and vault toilet.
-Here is a list of things that you will need to bring in order to be comfortable and nourished:

 - Water - You can bring jugs of water for drinking and cooking, or a water filter for filtering river water (which is what I prefer).

 - Food/Snacks - There is a market about 20 miles away where you can restock on provisions.
 We recommend bringing dehydrated meals or foods that do not need refrigeration and can be heated over a fire/camp stove such as soups, instant noodles, nuts, seeds, etc.